puppetlabs/pupperware/k8s/README.md

 https://github.com/databus23/helm-diff
 https://kubernetes.io/docs/tasks/tools/install-kubectl

-**EXPERIMENTAL**

-The k8s YAML files contained within were created with Minikube & Docker for Mac in mind, should be considered experimental, and are not appropriate for most deployments.

 ## Quick Start

 To get started, you will need an Kubernetes cluster at your disposal with [kubectl](https://kubernetes.io/docs/tasks/tools/install-kubectl/) configured correctly to communicate with your cluster.